- Course Number:

 - Special Fee:

 Course DescriptionIntroduces the chemistry of biological systems.
-Principal topics covered are: the structure and function of biological molecules, the chemistry of heredity, metabolism and biological energy.
-CH 106 or 200-level organic chemistry required.
+Covers the structure and function of biological molecules as well as the chemistry of heredity, metabolism and biological energy.
+Prerequisites: (CH 106 or equivalent) or (CH 241 or equivalent).
+Audit available.

 Addendum to Course Description